 The solution has the following high level steps:

-Unveil abstract “topics” occuring in the document corpus
+Unveil abstract “topics” occurring in the document corpus.

-The underlying flow upon which the interactive dashboards are built is comprised of 4 flow zones.
-The full flow and its individual flow zones can be cutomized based on the specific needs of the user.
-Specific details on how to change the flow and the impact of possible changes can be understood via the project wiki.
+The underlying Flow upon which the interactive dashboards are built is comprised of 4 Flow zones.
+The full Flow and its individual Flow zones can be customized based on the specific needs of the user.
+Specific details on how to change the Flow and the impact of possible changes can be understood via the project wiki.

-The SEC Data Pull flow zone is used to get sample documents from the EDGAR database to run through the flow.
+Is used to get sample documents from the EDGAR database to run through the Flow.
 If you have your own corpus of documents to process, they can be subbed in to this section via Project Setup in lieu of the SEC data.
-The output of this zone, example_documents is passed along to the next flow zone for analysis.
+The output of this zone, example_documents is passed along to the next Flow zone for analysis.

-Within the document pre-processing flow zone, the processed folder of documents is classified based on whether it is digital, a native image, or unable to be processed.
+The processed folder of documents is classified based on whether it is digital, a native image, or unable to be processed.
 Text is extracted from digital documents using PyMuPDF while the Tesseract Plugin is used to perform optical character recognition (OCR) on native images.
-This part of the flow can be changed to instead use your preferred OCR tool.
+This part of the Flow can be changed to instead use your preferred OCR tool.

-A unified data repository documents_processed_join is passed from the last flow zone to the window extraction and sentiment analysis flow zone.
-Here we search through the document to extract windows based on a key word list or a catagory list before applying FinBERT to analyze sentiment of the window.
+A unified data repository documents_processed_join is passed from the last Flow zone to the window extraction and sentiment analysis Flow zone.
+Here we search through the document to extract windows based on a key word list or a category list before applying FinBERT to analyze sentiment of the window.
 This project has been designed with keywords pertaining to Environmental, Social, and Governance.

-Finally, the topic modeling flow zone unveils abstract “topics” that occur in the document corpus.
-This particular flow has ben built to run LDA topic modelling.
-Users of this solution should view this final flow zone as an example of an NLP downstream analysis that can be performed on a document database.
+Unveils abstract topics that occur in the document corpus.
+This particular Flow has ben built to run LDA topic modelling.
+Users of this solution should view this final Flow zone as an example of an NLP downstream analysis that can be performed on a document database.